bernsteining/instaloctrack/README.md

 Because Instagram doesn't provide GPS coordinates, and we're only given names of places, we have to geocode these (.ie. get the GPS coords from the name's place).

 For this, I used Nominatim's awesome API, which uses OpenStreetMap.
-For our usage, no API key is required, and we respect [Normatim's usage Policy](https://operations.osmfoundation.org/policies/nominatim/) by requesting GPS coordinatess once every second.
+For our usage, no API key is required, and we respect [Nominatim's usage Policy](https://operations.osmfoundation.org/policies/nominatim/) by requesting GPS coordinatess once every second.

 Eventually, once we have all the GPS coordinatess, we generate a HTML page with Javascript embedded that plots a Google Map with all our locations pinned.
 Once again, no API key is required for this step.
 For this final step, I have to thank [Tania Rascia's project](https://www.taniarascia.com/google-maps-apis-for-multiple-locations/) which provides such a feature.